jswulff/mrflow/README.md

 After that, you can test MR-Flow as

-    python mrflow.py example/frame1.png example/frame2.png example/frame3.png
+    python mrflow.py --no_init example/frame1.png example/frame2.png example/frame3.png

 Usage
 --------

-The simplest use case is to call MR-Flow as
+The recommended way to call MR-Flow as

+    python mrflow.py \
+      --rigidity RIGIDITYMAP.png \
+      --flow_fwd FLOW_FWD.flo \
+      --flow_bwd FLOW_BWD.flo \
+      --backflow_fwd BACKFLOW_FWD.flo \
+      --backflow_bwd BACKFLOW_BWD.flo \
-    python mrflow.py IMAGE1 IMAGE2 IMAGE3
+      IMAGE1 IMAGE2 IMAGE3

 This will compute the optical flow from IMAGE2 to IMAGE3.
 MR-Flow will save the resulting optical flow, the structure, and some visualizations to the current directory.

 Some important flags are

-* `-rigidity RIGIDITYMAP` : Use pre-computed rigidity, for example given by a semantic segmentation CNN.
+* `--rigidity RIGIDITYMAP` : Use pre-computed rigidity, for example given by a semantic segmentation CNN.
 RIGIDITYMAP has to be a monochrome PNG, where black denotes a moving object and white denotes the static scene.
 Note that the rigiditymap does not have to be binary; values between 0 and 1 are interpreted as probabilties for a pixel to be part of the static scene.
-* `-flow_fwd FLOW_FWD` : Initial flow from IMAGE2 to IMAGE3.
+* `--flow_fwd FLOW_FWD` : Initial flow from IMAGE2 to IMAGE3.
 Note that if not all initial flow fields are given, the initial flow is computed using DiscreteFlow.
-* `-flow_bwd FLOW_BWD` : Initial flow from IMAGE2 to IMAGE1.
+* `--flow_bwd FLOW_BWD` : Initial flow from IMAGE2 to IMAGE1.
-* `-backflow_fwd BFLOW_FWD` : Initial flow from IMAGE3 to IMAGE2.
+* `--backflow_fwd BFLOW_FWD` : Initial flow from IMAGE3 to IMAGE2.
-* `-backflow_bwd BFLOW_BWD` : Initial flow from IMAGE1 to IMAGE2.
+* `--backflow_bwd BFLOW_BWD` : Initial flow from IMAGE1 to IMAGE2.
+* `--no_init`  : Omit the initializations that are not given.
+Instead, use DiscreteFlow to compute the initial optical flow maps, and use a uniform prior for the rigidity estimate.
+If both `--no_init` is given and some initialization is provided (e.g. by calling `python mrflow.py --no_init --rigidity RIGIDITMAP.png ...`), the initialization that is given is still used. **IF YOU OMIT THE INITIALIZATION, DO NOT EXPECT COMPARABLE PERFORMANCE TO THE PAPER.**
-* `-tempdir TDIR` : Alternative output directory
+* `--tempdir TDIR` : Alternative output directory
-* `-override_optimization 1` : Do not perform variational structure refinement.
+* `--override_optimization 1` : Do not perform variational structure refinement.
 Often this gives sufficient accuracy, at a much lower computational cost.

+If you want to run MR-Flow without initialization,

 For further flags and parameters, please see the file `parameter.py`.